 :: Former Stasi lieutenant colonel Wolfgang Schmidt, once head of Department XX of the Ministry of State Security and a central figure of GDR historical revisionism with respect to NSA revelations in 2013: “You know, for us, this would have been a dream come true.” ::

-Repression endures, not only in acts of visible violence but engraved into the physiology of those who inherit the tension and trauma of what may seem at first is a bygone regime.
-As research has began to be unveiling, a setting such as DDR induced chronic stress, uncertainty and distrusting linking to the hypothalamic-pituitary-adrenal (HPA) axis, whereeby persistent cortisol oscillations wear down neural circuits (Vidal et al., 2024).
-Even other effects such as elevated cortisol levels being able to shrink dendritic branching in the hippocampus, impairing memory consolidation, while simultaneously sensitizing the amygdala and weakening prefrontal regulation – a triad linked to anxiety, hypervigilance, and reduced executive function (Marheinecke et al., 2024).
+Interestingly, this repression also endures, not only in acts of visible violence but engraved into the physiology of those who inherit the tension and trauma of what may seem at first is a bygone regime (Vidal et al., 2024).
+Beyond this, research documents that persistently high cortisol shrinks hippocampal dendrites and disrupts memory consolidation, while it concurrently sensitises the amygdala and undermines prefrontal regulation.
+Together, these changes form a neuroendocrine triad linked to anxiety, hypervigilance, and reduced executive function (Marheinecke et al., 2024).

-Now, the ghost of Zersetzung migrates from Cold War apartments into the microseconds of machine-mediated perception, from whispered phone calls into phase-shifted electromagnetic fields.
-In conversation with Tom Sear, one perceives computation’s long dominion over understandings of mind and consciousness.
-From this vantage emerges AI-Attenuated Augmented Reality Zersetzung (AIAARZ): a new vector in psychological operations where digital interventions simulate glitches in experience, introject perceptual inconsistencies, and “gaslight” the observer from within (Sear, 2024).
-Where historical Zersetzung targeted social networks, reputation, and cognition in subtle, real-world manipulations, AIAARZ exploits the layered realities of augmented perception, immersive media, and neural-computational interfaces.
+Now, the ghost of Zersetzung migrates from Cold War apartments into the microseconds of machine-mediated perception, from whispered phone calls into phase-shifted electromagnetic fields – and from human case officers into the latent space of autonomous AI agents who execute, encrypt, and evolve the operation without oversight.
+As theorist Tom Sear has argued, the concept of computation has long dominated modern ways of thinking about mind and consciousness.
+From this vantage he names a development that has been gestating: AI-Attenuated Augmented Reality Zersetzung (AIAARZ), a new vector in psychological operations where digital interventions simulate glitches in experience, implant perceptual inconsistencies, and “gaslight” the observer from within (Sear, 2024).

 It doesn’t end there… it extends to instruments and mechanisms capable of being deployed through algorithmic content moderation, deepfake-driven social media campaigns, and adversarial machine learning attacks.
 All probing what were once seemingly [:: OUR :: SAPIEN DETECTED :: ] reliable sensory and cognitive systems, unlocking the potential to insidiously implant persistent, targeted distortions into everyday experience.

-In other instances, AIAARZ can also be illustrated and dated to a timeline somehow pegged to the year 2025, as further test-bedding of psychological operations took place, reported as a deepfake video fabricating a private conversation between prominent Hong Kong activists marks a nascent frontier of AI-enabled influence operations.
+In other instances, AIAARZ can be illustrated on a timeline pegged to 2025.
+Further test‑bedding of psychological operations took place, reported as a deepfake video fabricating a private conversation between prominent Hong Kong activists.
 Believed to be likely orchestrated by the Chinese state — or proxies aligned with it, the video exemplifies a morphing usage of psy-ops: highly calibrated, temporally precise, and designed to manipulate emotional and cognitive states at scale.
 The fabricated dialogue portrays exiled activists expressing anxieties over potential extradition from Britain to China, following Britain’s tentative plans to reinstate a Hong Kong extradition framework.
 First published by the Facebook page Yellowbrainclown 黃腦膠戰 on 26 July, the video circulated virally: within two hours, twenty-two additional accounts pushed it to seventeen Facebook groups, creating a lattice of influence across digital space in near-real time (Sze-Fung Lee, 2025).

 ⬚⯀⯂